 How easy can that be?
 You just look at it, and it practically cooks itself!
 My kind of cooking.

 Of course, the recipe also calls for a food processor, so, naturally, I went online and ordered myself a nice little Cuisinart.
-(Man, I tell you, I can spend my husband's money like nobody's business.
-It's a talent, really.
-Plus, it's easy when it's all in the name of Conor becoming more independent.)
+(Man, I tell you, I can spend

 Check out this bad boy.

+I didn't go for top-of-the-line, though.
+My husband talks of this thing called a "budget".
 What's this thing of which he speaks?
-I know not this word.
+I know not this word. |

 Conor has loved to help us cook for years.
 Of course, "helping" often means grabbing a wooden spoon and stirring whatever we're cooking while simultaneously putting his little button nose right down into the pot.
 A few weeks ago, he actually burned the tip of it while grilling steaks with his dad.

+Poor kid.
 That'll teach ya to not sniff the steaks while they're still on the grill, though.
-We hope.
+We hope. |

 In any case, Conor is quickly nearing his 14th birthday.
 (I know, 14 years old.
 I'm not old enough to have a 14 year-old.
 I was a child bride, entirely too young to get married.
 Quite scandalous, really.